Queen's Australia rep was assured of power before '75 crisis

 Queen’s Australia rep was assured of power before ’75 crisisNew

-CANBERRA, Australia (AP) — Queen Elizabeth II’s office assured her representative in Australia he had the power to bring down the Australian government a week before he took the extraordinary move in 1975.
-That’s according to letters released by the National Archives of Australia after a court ruled the correspondence could not be kept secret indefinitely.
-Governor-General Sir John Kerr dismissed Prime Minister Gough Whitlam’s reforming government to resolve a deadlock in Parliament on the authority of the queen, who is Australia’s head of state.
-Kerr did not tell the queen he had decided to remove Whitlam and replace him with a caretaker until after he had done it.
+CANBERRA, Australia (AP) — Queen Elizabeth II’s office assured her representative in Australia he had the power to bring down the Australian government before he took that extraordinary move in 1975.
+That’s according to letters released by the National Archives of Australia after a court ruling.
+Governor-General Sir John Kerr dismissed Australia’s then-government to resolve a deadlock in Parliament.
+It remains the only dismissal of an elected Australian government on the authority of a British monarch.
+The move spurred many calls for Australia to sever its constitutional ties with Britain and create a republic with an Australian president.